See here for a list of projected course offerings for 2016-17.

 - BNFO 500.
 Teaching Assistantship (2–4 units)

-Each student in the Biomedical Informatics track will select 16 units of Elective Courses from four distinct Elective Fields (BIO, CS, SB, BMI) delineated below, with at least 4 units from the CS series and 8 units from the BMI series.
-BMI students without a healthcare background should take MED 265 as one of their electives.
+Each student in the Bioinformatics and Systems Biology track will select 16 units of Elective Courses from four distinct Elective Fields (BIO, CS, SB, BMI) delineated below, with at least 4 units from the CS series and 4 units from the BIO series.
+For example, a student interested in Systems Biology could take one 4 unit class from the CS series, one from the BIO series, one from SB-1, and one from SB-2.

 It is the general policy of the program to be as adaptable as possible to the needs of the individual student.
 The curriculum committee is receptive to students petitioning to satisfy an Elective requirement by taking a course not listed among the Electives.